KTH/devops-course/contributions/demo/week5/jiaxun-miaoli/README.md

 ## Description

 We want to demonstrate an Infrastructure as Code workflow that runs locally, with no cloud account involved.
 The solution is based on a [.NET Aspire](https://learn.microsoft.com/dotnet/aspire/) AppHost that starts [MiniStack](https://ministack.org), a free local emulator of AWS.
-We will deploy an AWS CDK stack to it with a single command, and then change the stack live, redeploy it, and show a small service that reads and writes the new resources through the AWS SDK.
+We will deploy an AWS CDK stack to it, and then change the stack live, redeploy it, and show a small service that reads and writes the new resources through the AWS SDK.

 **Relevance**